Cliff Omoruyi chooses Alabama over UNC

 To fill the gaping hole left by all-time program great Armando Bacot, the UNC men’s basketball team has been busy targeting and hosting transfer portal centers for visits.

-There were so many big men in the portal – Oumar Ballo, Aaron Bradshaw and Cliff Omoruyi, to name a few.
+There were many big men in the portal, headlined by Oumar Ballo, Aaron Bradshaw and Cliff Omoruyi.

 Here’s the thing: North Carolina is not in desperate need of a center.
-The Tar Heels already sport the likes of Jalen Washington and Zayden High at the five spot, while 4-star center James Brown is also coming in.
+The Tar Heels already sport Jalen Washington and Zayden High at the five spot, while four-star center James Brown is coming in.

-Instead, UNC is searching for a more experienced center who it knows can contribute immediately.
-Washington, High and Brown are all solid players, but none have started at the collegiate level before.
+Instead, UNC is searching for a more experienced center it knows can contribute immediately.
+Washington, High and Brown are all solid players, but none have started at the collegiate level.

 The Tar Heels brought in Omoruyi for a visit on Thursday, but never secured a commitment.